actwashere/MultiSSG/README.md

 I haven't heavily tested this script, so expect it to be a little bit glitchy.
 It should work reliably enough, though.
 If you want a video tutorial on how to set it up, click [here](https://youtu.be/xj_uRs_kyhc).
 Otherwise, scroll down to the how-to section.
 Scroll down for a how-to.

-OBS scene switching is currently broken
+OBS scene switching is currently broken.

 ## Features
 - Reset worlds from in-game.